moditect/moditect/README.md

 For each package from the module, the given patterns are processed in the order they are given.
 As soon a package is matched by an inclusive pattern, the package will be added to the list of exported packages and no further patterns will be applied.
-As soon as package is matched by an exclusive pattern, this package will not be added to the list of exported packages and no further patterns will be applied.
+As soon as a package is matched by an exclusive pattern, this package will not be added to the list of exported packages and no further patterns will be applied.
-(optional)
+(optional; the default value is "*;", i.e. all packages will be exported)
+  - `opens`: List of name patterns for describing the open packages of the module, separated by ";".
+Patterns can be inclusive or exclusive (starting with "!") and may contain the "*" as a wildcard.
+Inclusive patterns may be qualified exports ("to xyz").
+For each package from the module, the given patterns are processed in the order they are given.
+As soon a package is matched by an inclusive pattern, the package will be added to the list of open packages and no further patterns will be applied.
+As soon as a package is matched by an exclusive pattern, this package will not be added to the list of open packages and no further patterns will be applied.
+(optional; the default value is "!*;", i.e. no packages will be opened)
   - `requires`: List of name patterns for describing the dependences of the module, based on the automatically determined dependences.
 Patterns are inclusive and may contain the "*" character as a wildcard.
 Patterns may